studersi/test-4/tutorial-5/README.md

-##Tutorial 5 - Extending and analyzing the access log
+##Extending and analyzing the access log

 ###What are we doing?